NexLynx Gallery – 2017 People’s Choice Winner

-Discover Art Downtown at NexLynx Gallery of Arts, Friday April 6th from 5pm to 8pm, to view the talented student art of Shawnee Heights High School during our First Friday Art Walk.
+Discover Art Downtown at NexLynx Gallery of Arts, Friday September 7th from 5pm to 8pm, to view the painting exhibit, “Variations V” of returning artist, Edward Balda, during our First Friday Art Walk.

 NexLynx Gallery of Arts started in 2010, after being selected as one of the venues for the ReThink Topeka Exhibition and Art Walk that same year and each year after.
 The Re-Think Topeka Art Walk was a movement to spur re-building community awareness through art and cultural events.
 NexLynx continues to be a proud supporter of the art community with our monthly exhibits and opening receptions.
 We worked with the former Arts Council of Topeka, and now ArtsConnect to promote art in the community as a premier downtown gallery on the Downtown Topeka Art Walk.

 The Gallery is located on the 2nd floor of the historic downtown Bates Building.
 Walter L. Bates' (1859-1903) last business enterprise was the building of the structures on the corner of Sixth Avenue and Jackson Streets, known as the Bates Block, which includes the I.O.O.F.
 Hall (117 W. 6th - c.
 1910) and 123 W. 6th (c.
 1902).